ebaran/docs/docs/tutorials/TutorialASA.md

 **Figure Step 1-2** Open the workspace with VS Code.

-The debug configuration drop down will be different for each language but will be similar to run/debug the current program.
+The debug configuration drop-down will be different for each language but will be similar to run/debug the current program.

 JavaScript will look like this:

 ![Figure Step 1-3 JavaScript debug configuration in VS Code](../imgs/TutorialASA-03.png)

-**Figure Step 1-3** Select desired debug option in JavaScript.
+**Figure Step 1-3** Select the desired debug option in JavaScript.

 In the other languages it will look similar to this:

 ![Figure Step 1-4 other debug configurations VS Code](../imgs/TutorialASA-04.png)

-**Figure Step 1-4** Select desired debug option in other languages.
+**Figure Step 1-4** Select the desired debug option in other languages.